Caution: Some people may find parts of this content confronting or distressing.

 Hospitalisations data for patients with intentional self-harm injuries includes those with and without suicidal intent.
 For further information see the Technical notes.

 The rates of hospitalisations for intentional self-harm in small geographic areas can provide insight into the incidence of intentional self-harm in local communities.

 Statistical Areas Level 3 (SA3s) is a type of geographical classification defined by the Australian Bureau of Statistics (ABS) to provide a regional breakdown of Australia.
-There are 336 geographical areas covering Australia, with boundaries defined by the ABS.
+There are 336 geographical areas which cover states and territories (excluding SA3s associated with overseas territories and other) with boundaries defined by the ABS.
 Each SA3 generally has a population of between 30,000 and 130,000 people.
 Allocation to an SA3 for hospitalisation data is based on the patient’s usual place of residence, rather than where they received treatment.